sidereus3/LinearSystemSolver/LinearSystemSolverCG_v1.2/README.md

 * **b** is *known* array;
 * **x** is the *unknown* array;

-The rows number of linear system and matrix and array elements are keyboard-input.
-I used *TextIO* class to read input values and to print the results.
+I used *TextIO* class to print the results.
+The known matrix **A** and the known array **b** are read from files, placed in the */src/* folder.

-Matrix and arrays are stored like sparse matrix and array.
+Matrix and arrays are stored like sparse matrix and sparse arrays.

 ##Conjugate Gradient Method